-Improvements in a prem baby’s weight gain have been noted with:
+Improvements in a premature baby’s weight have been noted with:

 Kangaroo care and skin-to-skin

 All babies benefit from being held skin-to-skin.
-But for premature babies this appears to be even more important for their growth rate 1415 16 and healthy brain development.
-Jill and Nils Bergman have noted preterm babies who can grow at the same rate as a term baby when carried skin-to-skin in kangaroo care and several other studies have confirmed an increased weight gain and many other benefits.
-See Kangaroo Care for Your Premature Baby for more information.
+But for premature babies this appears to be even more important for their growth rate and weight gain as well as healthy brain development.
+Authors and medics Jill and Nils Bergman have noted preterm babies who can grow at the same rate as a term baby when carried skin-to-skin in kangaroo care.
+See their book Hold Your Prem for more information.

 Raising fat levels in breast milk